egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 (https://www.linkedin.com/advice/0/how-do-you-compare-contrast-bert-other-deep-learning#:~:text=BERT%20offers%20several%20advantages%20over,term%20memory%20(LSTM)%20networks.)

+and ChatGPT:

+> For CNNs, while they are generally more suited for Computer Vision tasks, they can also be used in NLP.
+However, CNNs operate on local, fixed-size windows of the input, making it challenging for them to capture relationships between distant elements in a sequence.
+Self-attention, on the other hand, allows for a global view of the entire sequence.

 * iii.
 Why would you need multi-headed attention instead of just one head for attention?

 Intuitively, the researchers accepted that we have a limited cognitive capabilities.
 That's why instead of using only single cognition for every task they implemented multiple attention layers.